Mount Nittany Physician Group Flu Shot Clinics

 2. Please have your insurance card available when scheduling your appointment so that we can confirm your registration in advance if scheduled at the drive thru locations.

-3. Print and complete the consent form and checklist for each person being vaccinated and review the vaccine information sheet
+3. Print and complete the checklist for each person being vaccinated and review the vaccine information sheet

 4. Arrive to the vaccination site at your designated day and time.